Also known as Hair Assistant, Shampoo Assistant, Shampoo Person, Shampoo Technician, Shampooer, Stylist Assistant

 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as a Hairstylist Assistant tend to value Relationships, Support, and Independence.
+Compared to most people, those working as a Hairstylist Assistant tend to value Relationships, Support, and Achievement.

 Most importantly, Hairstylist Assistants moderately value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.